-We’re all drawn to tomatoes in summer, but some recipes are just better made with tinned tomatoes rather than fresh ones.
-These recipes are the reasons why we always have a few tins of tomatoes in our cupboards!
+Tomatoes are a summer staple.
+But as tomato season starts to draw to an end for another year, it's time to start relying on tinned tomatoes.
+Some recipes are just better made with tinned tomatoes rather than fresh ones, too!
+These recipes are the reasons we always have a few tins of tomatoes in our pantry.

-We’re all drawn to tomatoes in summer, but some recipes are just better made with tinned tomatoes rather than fresh ones.
-These recipes are the reasons why we always have a few tins of tomatoes in our cupboards!
+Tomatoes are a summer staple.
+But as tomato season starts to draw to an end for another year, it's time to start relying on tinned tomatoes.
+Some recipes are just better made with tinned tomatoes rather than fresh ones, too!
+These recipes are the reasons we always have a few tins of tomatoes in our pantry.

 Of all the wonderful fruits and vegetables that summer brings, tomatoes are always top of our wish lists.
 Some of those tomatoes come straight from the vine, ripe with the gentle scent of pepper and bursting with sweet flavour, but our cupboards stay well-stocked with tins of tomatoes too.
 If you’re making a salad, of course you’re going to want the freshest, ripest tomatoes you can find, but what about a pizza, or a pasta sauce?
 There’s no replacement for the richness and flavour of good tinned tomatoes.